JadedBanana/JadCron/README.md

   - `"random chance"`: A float value that pretty much establishes a random chance the command will run at any given minute where it can otherwise.
     - 1 is 100% and 0.05 is 5%.
 You get the gist.
     - This is great for pranks!
 Keep in mind, though, that this program runs once a minute, so keep your chances low as to not set off any alarms.
-- `"output file"`: The locale for the output file.
-If not inluded, it will just be a file with the same name plus ".output.txt" tacked on the end.
-If not set to a string, it the output file will not be generated.
-- `"args function prefix"`: The prefix for mid-argument functions and variables.
-Is set to `"?:>>"` by default.

 ---